thomas-ryan-crosby/hoa-amenities/TEST_PLAN.md

   - What actually happened
   - Screenshots (if possible)
   - Browser and device information
-  - Steps to reproduce the issue
+  - Steps to reproduce the issue (if applicable)
+  - Your overall impressions and suggestions

 ### Priority Issues:
 Please report immediately if you encounter: